 AI has transformed many sectors and made important advancements.
 Currently, AI is capable of:

-• NLP is used by chatbots, virtual assistants, and sentiment analysis software.
+- They’re used by applications such as the chatbots, virtual assistants, and sentiment analysis software.

-• It is used by financial organizations to identify fraud and analyze risk.
+- And it is used by financial organizations in order to detect frauds and evaluate the level of risk.

 Examples of AI Applications: